Ethanol-induced non-lamellar phases in phospholipids: Factors that affect biomembranes and lipid formations

 There are two basic terms used to describe lipid phases: lamellar and non-lamellar phases.
 Lipids can undergo polymorphic or mesomorphic changes leading to the formation of lamellar or non-lamellar phases.

 Various factors can affect the overall function of the biomembrane and decrease its ability to function as a protective barrier and maintained the order of the inner components.
 The bilayer thickness, surface charge, intermolecular forces, amphiphilic molecules, changes in free energy, alternating or spontaneous curvatures, increase or decrease in temperature, solvents, and the environment are all examples of different conditions that cause changes in biomembranes.
 For example, the strength of the intermolecular forces within the biomembrane are fairly strong but when lipids are extracted from biomembranes for analytical purposes there is a decrease in the constraints by the intermolecular forces against the phospholipids which may cause the lipid to undergo polymorphism as well as a temporary rearrangement of other lipids or proteins in the biomembrane.
 The thickness of the biomembrane determines the permeability of the membrane and ethanol, which can be used as a solvent, is able to reduce the thickness of the biomembrane which is one way this amphiphilic molecule is able to permeate through the biomembrane.
-There can also be free energy changes that can increase or decrease during the phase transitions of the phospholipids during polymorphism or mesmorphism which can also affect the curvature of lipids.
+There can also be free energy changes that can increase or decrease during the phase transitions of the phospholipids during polymorphism or mesomorphism which can also affect the curvature of lipids.
 All lipids can experience some sort of positive or negative alternating or spontaneous curvature due to variations in sizes between the hydrophobic and the hydrophilic region.
 Temperature changes can also lead to changes in the biomembrane.